uiceds/cee-492-project-2025-lavender/cee492_report.typ

 3. plots

 = Predictive Modeling
-A brief plan for the predictive model you will create for Deliverable 3
+/*A brief plan for the predictive model you will create for Deliverable 3 */ We plan to develop a supervised machine learning model with the following approach:
+1. Objective: Identify the most influential environmental variables driving flood events
+2. Input features: Precipitation, elevation (DEM), slope, land cover type, and distance to waterways.
+3. Study area: Sacramento Valley
+4. Model type: Random forest to capture nonlinear relationship
+5. Goal: Identify the most influential environmental variables driving flood events.
+6. Optional: Combining with a CNN UNet model to predict the flooding under different precipitation scenarios.
+By sensitivity analysis, we can reduce the not that important factors and accelerate the UNet model training.

 = Sources